-- Is honest and demonstrates integrity in all situations. - Maintains personal boundaries that are appropriate for the situation. - Voices criticism and negative perspectives in an appropriate way and at appropriate times. - Respects persons with opposing opinions. - Uses the established protocol as described in the Student Handbook for resolving academic questions/issues. - Respects confidentiality. - Engages in self-assessment and reflection on a regular basis to promote professional growth and development. - Respects and responds appropriately to criticism.
-Uses critiques from faculty in a positive way by developing a plan of action for improvement. - Demonstrates sensitivity for interpersonal differences, including cultural, racial, religious, gender, age, sexual orientation, and ability. - Dresses and presents an appearance appropriate to the situation.
+- Is honest and demonstrates integrity in all situations. - Maintains personal boundaries that are appropriate for the situation. - Voices criticism and negative perspectives in an appropriate way and at appropriate times.

+- Respects those with opposing opinions. - Uses the established protocol as described in the Student Handbook for resolving academic questions/issues - Respects confidentiality. - Engages in self-assessment and reflection on a regular basis to promote professional growth and development. - Respects and responds appropriately to criticism.
+Uses critiques from faculty in a positive way by developing a plan of action for improvement.
+Demonstrates sensitivity for interpersonal differences, including cultural, racial, religious, gender, age, sexual orientation & ability. - Dresses and presents an appearance appropriate to the situation.
 (Refer to Dress Code policy for details of clinical requirements).

-Self-Directiveness
+Self-directedness

-- Is prepared for class/clinical sessions and assignments. - Identifies learning needs and implements a study plan with faculty advisement and assistance if necessary.

-Asks relevant questions indicating interest as well as preparation for learning.
-Demonstrates independence in the learning environment, seeking assistance when appropriate.
+- Is prepared for class/clinical sessions and assignments. - Identifies learning needs and implements a study plan with faculty assistance if necessary. - Asks relevant questions indicating interest as well as preparation for learning. - Pursues learning independently without being consistently dependent upon others or over utilizing any one set of resources in a way that might limit access to others.